 A great way to get your kids interested in maths is to relate the maths back to what they are interested in.
 For example, if your child is really into bicycles, you can talk to them about the maths involved in building a bike, show them blue print plans of frames with all specifications and ratios shown and maybe even encourage them to design their own bicycle using the key concepts such as fractions for primary maths, geometry principles and division for primary maths.
 If they are into horses, explain how a vet uses maths, or if they are into computer games explain how computer programmers use a lot of maths to build the graphics and functionality.

 Depending on the age of your child or student, it can also be a good idea to ask them what they would like to do when they grow up.
 One of my kids was reluctant to do extra maths tutoring and was not really interested in maths full stop.
 I asked him what he was thinking he might want to do when he grows up – he said he would like to be a mountain bike designer.
 I suggested that he write an email to his favourite mountain bike company and ask them if you need maths to be a bike designer.
 He did, and got a reply right away that went along the lines of “Yes, you need strong maths skills to get a job as a bike designer with us”.
 He is now much more willing to work on his primary maths tasks and even asked me to give him more maths problems to solve that are specifically related to becoming a bike designer!
-Luckily I have a lot of maths tutoring resources at hand that can help him in an engaging way.
+Luckily I have found some great maths tutoring resources that can help him in an engaging way.
+I have signed up to primarymaths.com.au which is an Australian based website that helps kids understand key maths concepts through visual explanations and very well constructed video demonstrations.
+He really enjoys using the website on his laptop and has even used in the car on his iPad as it is fully responsive.
+Primarymaths is centered around the Australian maths curriculum so you can be sure that all content is highly relevant to your child.